anxhukumar/anxhukumar/README.md

 # Hi 👋

-I am a Backend Developer specializing in Go.
-I build backend services and APIs focusing on clean design, performance and practical problem solving.
+I’m a Backend Engineer specializing in Go, distributed integrations, and high-concurrency architectures.
+Coming from a fast-paced startup environment, I love the challenge of taking backend features from early-stage POCs directly through to live client production.
+My core focus is on building reliable, resilient pipelines and optimizing execution speed to solve real operational bottlenecks.

 This is my current tech stack: